 A man (probably in his late 20s) had found a dead man's body.
-It was unclear, but he might have found the body in a cave.
-At any rate, for some reason, he decided to dispose of the body.
+It was unclear, but the man might have found the body in a cave.
+At any rate, for some reason, the man decided to dispose of the body.
 He put the body under an old junked car and doused the car with gasoline.
 The car had some other junk in it, some of which was contained in large black garbage bags.
 The man then set the car on fire and stood back as he watched it burn.
 But the gasoline only burned a short while before it used itself up.
-It looked as if the garbage bags had caught on fire and would continue burning.
-But the body under the car obviously hadn't been completely burned up.
+It looked as if the garbage bags had caught on fire and would continue burning, but the body under the car obviously hadn't been completely burned.
 The man decided he had better leave and as he was going he hoped the fire would continue enough to destroy the body.

 The person he had killed, however, wasn't the same person whose body he had found.
 However the man was now certain if the body which he had found and burned was found, then he, the man, would be apprehended for the other murder which he actually had committed.
 It amounted to a rather complicated, convoluted situation which wasn't entirely clear.

 The man had gone to the car and with a large pincer-like device, had dragged the scorched, burned body from under the car.
 Yes, he now remembered when he had originally found the body, it had been in the tunnel and he had dragged it to the car.
-Therefore he was now concerned a track had been left from the tunnel to the car.
-That was why he must now drag the body away from the car and dispose of the body somewhere else.
+Therefore, because he was now concerned that a track had been left from the tunnel to the car, he must now drag the body away from the car and dispose of the body somewhere else.

 But he realized that when he started dragging the body again, the body was going to leave another trail.
 Thus he figured the solution was to drag the body to a river and toss it in.
 Then if someone was able to follow the trail to the river, the body still wouldn't be able to be found because it would have floated away.
 The man began dragging the body up what appeared to be a levy along the side of a river.
 The river, bordered by trees and brush, could be seen not far away.